cmosbeux/Damage/AdvReac_Test/README.md

 #### 1.1.1 Serial

-In Serial, `Hadv` is well advected with no loss. `Source` evolves but with a surprising "diffusion" upfront the position of the source term `Real matc "1.1*tx"`.
-Linked to the fact that the `Particle Time Integral` advects the `Source` term that depends itself on `Hadv`?
+In Serial, `Hadv` is well advected with no loss. `ParticlePathIntegral` evolves upfront the position of the source term `Real matc "1.1*tx"`.
+Linked to the fact that the `Particle Time Integral` advects the `Source` term that depends itself on `Hadv`.

 <figure>
 <center>